How to improve egg quality at forty and above:

 5) CoQ10.
 This is another essential substance that decreases in amount as we age, which is unfortunate because it is part of the system needed for energy production in every cell of the body.
 Since women’s eggs belong (together with the heart muscle) to the cells with the highest energy demand, they are particularly sensitive to low levels of CoQ10.

 Recently, there has been some exciting new research performed at TCART (Toronto Center for Advanced Reproductive Technology).
 There, teams led by Drs.
 Robert Casper and Yaakov Bentov could show that CoQ10 has a positive effect when given to women of advanced age as well as those with a history of failed IVF due to poor egg quality.
 Ladies were given 600mg/day of ubiquinol (the most readily available form of CoQ10), which increased egg quantity and quality and translated to better pregnancy rates.

 Since CoQ10 is very safe to use (and very hard to obtain in therapeutic amounts from food alone), ensuring adequate levels of CoQ10 antioxidants for maturing eggs is certainly a good strategy for women over forty who wish to increase their chances of becoming pregnant.

 And please allow enough time to achieve the results!

-Most studies suggest that a timeframe of three to six months needs to be allotted for most women to achieve any significant results.
+Most studies suggest that a timeframe of three months at least needs to be allotted for most women to achieve any significant results.
 And please feel free to email me if you are working on improving egg quality and have questions and wish to adapt supplements to fit your individual situation.